kanekop/future-cli/README.md

 For those unfamiliar with command-line interfaces:

-1. Type `./future.sh --interactive`
+1. Type `./future.sh --interactive` or simply `guide`

 2. Follow the guided prompts to enter your vision and commitment

 3. The system will show you the proper command format

+4. Use the interactive Yes/No prompt to confirm:
+   - Arrow keys (↑/↓) to navigate
+   - Number keys (1/2) for quick selection
+   - Y/N shortcuts
+   - Enter to confirm your choice

-4. Confirm to execute and see your future boot
+5. Watch your future boot

 Note: Interactive mode is designed as a learning tool.
 Images generated in this mode will include a "TRAINING MODE" indicator.
 For the authentic experience and shareable images without watermarks, use the standard command format.